 Healing Place of New Hanover County

-The Healing Place of New Hanover County, a peer-led residential drug and alcohol recovery facility, that will be located on Medical Center Drive.
+The Healing Place of New Hanover County is a peer-led residential drug and alcohol recovery facility, located at 1000 Medical Center Drive.
 New Hanover County began construction on the facility in early 2021 and it was complete in January 2023.
 A dedication and ribbon cutting was held by county officials on January 17, 2023.

-The Healing Place will be based on a recovery model that originated at The Healing Place of Louisville, Kentucky, and will offer 100 beds to men and 100 beds to women seeking treatment for addiction.
-It will be the only peer-led residential recovery program in Southeastern North Carolina to provide treatment to both men and women at no cost to the individual.
+The Healing Place is based on a recovery model that originated at The Healing Place of Louisville, Kentucky, and offers 100 beds to men and 100 beds to women seeking treatment for addiction.
+It is the only peer-led residential recovery program in Southeastern North Carolina to provide treatment to both men and women at no cost to the individual.

-Learn more about this recovery model and the need in our region on Trillium Health Resources website here.
+Learn more about this recovery model and the need in our region on Trillium Health Resources website.
 Trillium is the local specialty care manager (LME/MCO) that manages mental health services in eastern North Carolina and has partnered with the county on this facility.

 - 2015: Trillium Health Resources proposed a treatment model to address area alcohol and opioid challenges.